-The Forensic Training Section services the entire Criminal Justice System and in particular, over ten thousand law enforcement officers throughout the Commonwealth.
-Each year, approximately 20-30 programs of varying length and complexity are offered and about 600 - 700 officers are exposed to technical training.
-This training concerns the many services offered by the forensic laboratory of the Department of Forensic Science, so that the laboratory value of evidence discovered at a crime scene will be recognized and that the evidence will be properly handled.
-In addition to the administration of a statewide program of short courses, the Training Section has the responsibility of the Virginia Forensic Science Academy, a 10-week school of crime scene technology.
-After successfully completing the 10-week course, the law enforcement officers should be able to demonstrate proper techniques of locating, recognizing and collecting items of physical evidence.
-They should also be able to preserve items of physical evidence, recognize the laboratory potential of examining physical evidence, properly package and submit physical evidence, and interpret a crime scene to develop a profile of a possible suspect.
+The Forensic Training Section offers services to the entire Criminal Justice System and in particular, to more than ten thousand law enforcement personnel throughout the Commonwealth.
+Each year, approximately 20 to 30 programs of varying lengths and complexity are offered, and about 600 to 700 officers are provided technical training.
+This training focuses on the various services offered by the Department of Forensic Science, so that the laboratory value of evidence discovered at a crime scene will be recognized and the evidence will be properly handled and submitted for analysis.
+In addition to the presentation of short courses, the Forensic Training Section has the responsibility to conduct the Virginia Forensic Science Academy, a nine-week school of crime scene technology.
+After successfully completing the course, law enforcement personnel will be able to apply the proper techniques for locating, recognizing, documenting and collecting items of physical evidence.
+They also will be able to preserve items of physical evidence, recognize the laboratory potential of examining physical evidence and properly package and submit physical evidence.

-Each year, Academy graduates are invited to attend a three-day retraining seminar to keep them abreast of changes in the areas of forensic science and evidence handling.
-In addition, one day workshops are presented to review problem areas involving physical evidence collection and to present case studies which illustrate evidence handling approaches and techniques.
+Each year, Academy graduates are invited to attend a three-day retraining seminar to keep them abreast of changes in the areas of forensic science and crime scene processing and technology.
+In addition, one-day workshops are presented to update the graduates on laboratory recommendations involving physical evidence collection and submission.